Vartman/puneet-gupta/src/pages/projects/indira-pathak.md

 content_img_path: "/images/Indira Maam.jpg"

 ---
-As the biggest living legend in Bollywood, Amitabh is idolized for his stellar performances in films and his untouchable star-like status.
+As the biggest living legend in Bollywood, Amitabh is idolised for his stellar performances in films and his untouchable star-like status.

 Just looking at his decades-long filmography, Big B has paved a career studded with blockbuster hits and tremendous box office success.